-Kilachand says his commitment to improving education and healthcare was galvanized by business travel to the interior of India, Malaysia, Indonesia, and Africa, where access to schools and healthcare was largely nonexistent.
+Kilachand says his commitment to improving education and health care was galvanized by business travel to the interior of India, Malaysia, Indonesia, and Africa, where access to schools and health care was largely nonexistent.

 He became head of his family’s development company, the Dodsal Group, in 1982—and methodically expanded the company into a global player in mining, construction, manufacturing, and trading.
 When he moved the company to Dubai in 2004, he says, he decided it was time “to do philanthropy on a much larger scale.”

 And he has done that.
 In addition to his record gifts to BU, Kilachand has given more than $35 million to health, education, and cultural causes in the United Arab Emirates, Africa, and India.
 He is the largest contributor to the first medical research institute in the UAE, the Al Jalila Foundation, and a regular contributor to the Sheikh Rashid Centre for the Disabled.
-He supports a Dubai Police Force program that encourages youth to participate in sports, and he is the sponsor of the Kilachand Theatre at Ductac, which anyone in the UAE can rent at minimum cost for events related to arts and culture.
+He supports a Dubai Police Force program that encourages youth to participate in sports, and he is the sponsor of the Kilachand Theatre at Ductac, which anyone in the UAE can rent at minimal cost for events related to arts and culture.
 Kilachand has built clinics, hospitals, and facilities for the handicapped in India, and several primary schools in Africa.
-He is also a major supporter of the New Orleans Jazz and Heritage Festival, and his love of the arts (his were the winning bids for guitars owned by Carlos Santana and Mark Knopfler) has led to generous sponsorship of community theaters and arts and cultural festivals, including Gujarat’s annual kite festival, which he hosts in honor of his family’s love of the sport, and participates in.
+He is also a major supporter of the New Orleans Jazz and Heritage Festival, and his love of the arts (his were the winning bids for guitars owned by Carlos Santana and Mark Knopfler) has led to generous sponsorship of community theaters and arts and cultural festivals, including Gujarat’s annual kite festival, which he hosts in honor of his family’s love of the sport and also participates in.

 Kenneth J. Feld (Questrom’70), current chair of the BU Board of Trustees and also chair of the $1.5 billion Campaign for Boston University, says Kilachand’s recent gift is an “astounding gesture.”